 These Trendy Names Are More Traditional Than You Think!

-The top baby name trends — think occupational names, unisex names, word names, and place names — are full of names that are relatively new to the baby name lexicon.
-Names such as Paisley, Maverick, Sawyer, Serenity, Grayson, and Kinsley are all in the Top 100, but have only been in use for a couple of generations at most.
+Popular baby names are full of choices that are new to the baby name lexicon.
+Names such as Paisley, Grayson, and Kinsley are all in the Top 100 but have only been in use for a couple of generations at most.
 Many of these names only broke the Top 1000 after the year 2000.

 But it isn’t always so easy to discern a name’s history.
 You may be surprised to learn that some hot names with contemporary sounds have been around for centuries (or even millennia).
 Here, twelve fashionable names with more history than you might imagine.